Integrity and

 thoughts that you experience sometimes in your mind.

-2 When you think that you're interfering with
+3 When you think that you're interfering with

-apologize to the person who you interfered with or distracted, if you think
+Then apologize to the person who you

-that apologizing to them won't cause them more interference or distraction.
+them more interference or distraction.

 Apologize immediately or as soon as possible, completely, in very few, precise